choria-io/website/docs/content/playbooks/data/_index.md

 }
 ```

-This type of store exist to make it easy for users to integrate existing data stores into the playbooks using just a shell command.
+This type of store exists to make it easy for users to integrate existing data stores into the playbooks using just a shell command.

 The options are: